dermahax/opcua-client-gui/README.md

 Forked from: https://github.com/FreeOpcUa/opcua-client-gui

-Modified such that the graph update rate can be set <= 1 Sec for better live visualizations.
+* Modified such that the graph update rate can be set <= 1 Sec for better live visualizations.
+* Added a graphArrays widget, that visualizes array nodes.

 Simple OPC-UA GUI client.